Voyz/databay/README.md

 We aim to support the ecosystem of Databay users by collating and promoting inlets and outlets that implement popular functionalities.
 We encourage you to share the inlets and outlets you write with the community - start by reading the [guidelines on extending Databay][extending].

 Did you write a cool inlet or outlet that you'd like to share with others?
-Send us an [email][voy1982_email] with your public repo and we'll list it here!
+Put it on a public repo, send us an [email][voy1982_email] and we'll list it here!

 [voy1982@yahoo.co.uk][voy1982_email]